aliakh/demo-java-reflection/article1.md

 ##### Enclosing vs. declaring context

-Only a member class has a declaring class - the top-level class or interface of which it is a member.
-A local class or an anonymous class is not a member of any class or interface and therefore does not have a declaring class.
+Any nested class (member class, local class, or anonymous class) has an immediately enclosing class.
+Only a member class has a declaring class - the top-level class of which it is a member.

 The third subgroup of these methods is for determining enclosing context (method, constructor, or class) for local and anonymous classes and declaring context (only class) for member classes: